Chas Bailey

 Top 10 Facts About The Tower Of London

 The Tower of London located on the north bank of the River Thames in central London is a top 10 London tourist attraction.
-Visitors are mainly drawn to the Tower of London to see the spectacular display of The Crown Jewels, part of the Royal Collection and still regularly used by Her Majesty The Queen.
+Visitors are mainly drawn to the Tower of London to see the spectacular display of The Crown Jewels, part of the Royal Collection and still regularly used by His Majesty The King Charles III and Her Majesty The Queen Camilla.
 They also get the opportunity to explore first-hand this UNESCO World Heritage Site that has been a fortress, palace, and prison.
 Below are ten top facts about the Tower of London near to Tower Bridge another top 10 London tourist attraction both of which can be explored with a knowledgeable Blue Badge Tourist Guide.

-1. Using its full title: Her Majesty’s Palace and Fortress, the Tower Of London is a highly fortified castle that is nearly 1000 years old.
-The Tower itself is the tall central fortified keep which is known as the White Tower.
-At 90 feet tall it was considered a skyscraper when it was built.
-Londoners were in awe of this oppressive tower rising above them – which is just what William the Conqueror intended when he built it.
+1. Using its full title: His Majesty’s Palace and Fortress, the Tower of London is a highly fortified castle that is nearly 1000 years old.
+The Tower itself is the tall central fortified keep, which is known as the White Tower.
+At 90 feet tall, it was considered a skyscraper when it was built.
+Londoners were in awe of this oppressive tower rising above them, which is just what William the Conqueror intended when he built it.

-5. Starting with King Hakon of Norway in the 1200s it became customary for visiting dignitaries to bring animals as gift to the monarch.
-King Hakon’s present of a polar bear led to the Tower of London becoming a public menagerie until the animals started to bite visitors and were moved to proper enclosures that went on to become London Zoo in Regents Park.
+5. Starting with King Hakon of Norway in the 1200s, it became customary for visiting dignitaries to bring animals as gifts to the monarch.
+King Hakon’s present of a polar bear led to the Tower of London becoming a public menagerie until the animals started to bite visitors and were moved to proper enclosures that went on to become London Zoo in Regent’s Park.

 6. A highlight of the Tower of London is a visit to the sumptuous Crown Jewels.
 The oldest item is a spoon dating back to the 1100s.
 It is used during coronations to anoint the monarch with holy oil.
 At this very spiritual moment, the monarch becomes a member of the clergy and head of the Church of England.